myungjinlee/GLYCO/README.md

        ```
        python3 bfactor.py res_count.txt frame_1.pdb
        ```
-       You can open the output "frame_1_bfactor.pdb" with PyMol.
+       You can open the output "frame_1_bfactor.pdb" with PyMOL.

      - 3.1.2.
-Glycan atoms of epitope residues:<br />
+Glycan atoms of epitope residues - module: "ep":<br />

        - Calculate number of glycan atoms of epitope residues<br />
        ```
        python3 glyco.py -pdb 5fyl.pdb -cutoff 20 -module ep -glycan BMA,AMA,BGL -epitope epitope.txt
        ```
-       *epitope.txt should have following format: residue name, chain ID, residue number<br />
+       *epitope.txt should be in the following format: residue name, chain ID, residue number<br />
          (epitope.txt)<br />
           ARG&nbsp; A&nbsp; 309<br />
           THR&nbsp; A&nbsp; 200<br />
           MET&nbsp; B&nbsp; 196<br />
           ASP&nbsp; C&nbsp; 305<br />

-       The output is "ep_glysum.txt" which has summation of number of glycan atoms of the input epitope.
-This value is sum of number of glycan atoms of the epitope residues and excluded the overlapped, redundant glycan atoms per epitope.
+       The output is "ep_glysum.txt" which has summation of number of glycan atoms of the input epitope residues.
+This value excludes the overlapped, redundant glycan atoms shared among an epitope.
        Once you calculate buried surface area of your epitope and divide ep_glysum by the buried surface area, you can get epitope-glycan coverage.
-Calculating buried surface area is not provided by GLYCO, but there are many ways you can estimate the surface area such as Pisa(https://www.ebi.ac.uk/msd-srv/prot_int/cgi-bin/piserver) or making your own script.
+Calculating buried surface area is not provided by GLYCO, but there are many ways you can estimate the epitope-buried surface area such as Pisa(https://www.ebi.ac.uk/msd-srv/prot_int/cgi-bin/piserver) or making your own script with FreeSASA output.

    - 3.2.
 Multiframes: If you have multiple frames of pdb files, you can submit multiple jobs in your HPC system. <br />
      - 3.1.1.
 Glycan atoms of each residues:<br />